Sima Xun: Early life and career

 Sima Xun claimed to be the great-great-grandson of Sima Xún (司馬恂), a brother of Sima Yi.
-He was nine years old and living in Chang'an in 316 when the city fell to Han-Zhao forces led by Liu Yao that year.
+He was nine years old (Note: The term used in Book of Jin (年十馀岁）is ambiguous and could mean that Sima Xun was then in his teens.) and living in Chang'an in 316 when the city fell to Han-Zhao forces led by Liu Yao that year.
 Liu Yao's general, Linghu Ni (令狐泥) discovered Sima Xun and decided to adopt him as his own son.
 Growing up under Linghu Ni, he learnt to ride horses and excelled in archery, so much so that he was capable of firing a bow with either one of his hands.

 Han-Zhao was destroyed by its rival state Later Zhao in 329.
 Xun was able to escape the Guanzhong region and made his way to Jiangnan.
 In 331, he arrived in Jiankang, where a branch of the Sima clan had relocated and made it their dynasty's new capital.
 There, he declared "I am the great-great-grandson of the Empress's Chamberlain, Xun, the great-grandson of the Champion General and Prince Hui of Jinan, Sui, and the son of the Administrator of Lueyang, Guan."
 The imperial court believed him and welcomed him back, making him Supervisor of the Internuncios.
 Despite being acknowledged as a Sima, he was never given a princely title throughout his time in Jin.

 His first recorded activity as a Jin general was in 336, when he was sent to attack the Cheng-Han dynasty at Hanzhong, but was defeated by the Cheng general, Li Shou.
 By 344, he had grown to become an Army Adviser under Yu Yi.
 That year, after the Inspector of Liangzhou Huan Xuan (桓宣) died, Yu Yi requested the Jin court to replace him with Sima Xun.
 In 347, the general Huan Wen conquered Cheng-Han and reclaimed the lost parts of Yizhou and Liangzhou for Jin.
 After this event, Sima Xun's territory and influence expanded.